Most popular💥

 1. Can I make this in a slow cooker or Dutch oven?

 Yes!
 A Dutch oven works perfectly.
-For a slow cooker, use very little water as the vegetables will release their own juices during the long cooking process.
+For a slow cooker, use very little water as vegetables release their own juices.

 2. What if my tajine is drying out?